Update: ‘Will the Toyota Stout feature hybrid-electric powertrains?’ section updated.

 Following the example set by the new Tacoma, we’re quite certain that Toyota will not skimp on the equipment in its future compact truck.
 Power open and close tailgate for hands-free loading and unloading, multi-position tailgate with anchor points that offers flexible cargo solutions, 3D Panoramic View Monitor, Digital Key, and a premium audio system are some of the highlights that we expect on Toyota’s smallest truck.

-While the towing and hauling aspect may not be comparable to the frame-based Toyotas, customers would look for 1,000-1,500 pounds of payload, and around 2,000 pounds of towing capacity.
-We’re also expecting the Toyota Safety Sense 3.0 as standard, which includes features like Dynamic Radar Cruise Control and Road Sign Assist.
+While the towing and hauling capabilities may not compare to frame-based Toyotas, customers would likely expect a payload of 1,000-1,500 pounds and a towing capacity of around 2,000 pounds.
+We’re also expecting the Toyota Safety Sense 3.0 as standard (or whichever is the latest version of the safety suite at the time of its arrival), which includes features like Dynamic Radar Cruise Control and Road Sign Assist.

-One of the big questions is: Will the new Toyota Stout be electrified?
-As hybrid trucks gain momentum, there is a solid chance for the rumored Japanese model to adopt an electrified powertrain.
+One of the major questions is whether the new Toyota Stout will be electrified.
+As hybrid trucks gain momentum, and Toyota is looking to extend electric motors to vehicles across its portfolio, there is a solid chance for the rumored Japanese model to adopt an electrified powertrain.

 i-FORCE MAX

-Toyota needn’t have to develop an engine for the Stout, as the i-FORCE MAX from the new Tacoma could be ideal for this application.
+Toyota need not develop a new engine for the Stout, as the i-FORCE MAX from the new Tacoma could be ideal for this application.
 In the mid-size truck, a 2.4-liter turbocharged engine is supported by a 48 hp electric motor integrated into an 8-speed transmission, with the energy for the e-motor stored in a 1.87 kWh NiMH battery pack.
 It develops 326 horsepower and 465 lb.-ft. of torque.
 For the compact truck segment, Toyota would have to downgrade these figures to meet the specific needs of buyers who prioritize fuel efficiency alongside performance.

 Toyota Hybrid System